Fustarafi/aws-restart-programming/README.md

 # aws-restart-programming
-This repositoryholds the various codespracticedduring the duration of the AWS restart program.
+This repository holds the various codes practiced during the duration of the AWS restart program.
 It holds codes mainly in Python.